Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 7. **Text Storage** sets a specific value that causes Text Storage to be active.
 A partner is required to be out for this code to have an effect.
 8. **Time Stop Text Storage** sets a specific value that causes Time Stop Text Storage to be active.
 A partner is required to be out for this code to have an effect.
 9. **Speed Up Mario** applies a large speed boost to Mario.
 The button combination must be held for this code to work.
-10. **Disable Non-Cutscene Battles** disables any battles in the field that are started by a cutscene.
+10. **Disable Non-Cutscene Battles** disables any battles in the field that are not started by a cutscene.
 The button combination must be held for this code to work.
 11. **Auto Action Commands** automatically performs action commands for you, the same way that the Debug Badge works.
 This applies to most guards/superguards as well as for filling the run meter.
 The button combination must be held for this code to work.
 12. **Infinite Item Usage** allows you to use any item without it being removed from the menu.
 You must hold the button combination when using the item for this code to work.
 The button combination must be held for this code to work.
 13. **Reload Room** reloads the current room.
 This cannot be used on the title screen nor on the file select screen.